kosh04/dotfiles/.github/README.md

 ## Features

-- Linux, Darwin (macOS) compatible
+- Linux, Darwin compatible (How about Windows?
+Yes all right ;-)
-- Simple installation (no symlink required)
+- Simple installation (No symlink required)
 - Support [XDG Base Directory Specification] to keep `$HOME` clean

 ## Installation